CIMC - About the Data

 - FEMA Flood Hazard Layers (National Flood Hazard Data Availability) (Flood Hazard Zones)

-Links to Related Data
+Links to Additional Cleanup Data

-Links are provided to some additional resources to help you access local, state and federal information about cleanup sites that are not reported back to EPA and are not in Cleanups in My Community.
+Links are provided to some additional resources to help you access local, state and federal information about cleanup sites that are not reported back to EPA and/or are not in Cleanups in My Community.
 These links are available at the bottom of the Cleanups in My Community page.

 Each cleanup program is founded on different legislation with different reporting and tracking requirements.
 Consequently, the categories used, and the information available for each program is different.